tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/01-Stu_Smart_Contracts_Research/README.md

 ## Hints

-* Think big, it's OK to point out socioeconomic features, not just technical ones.
+* Think big, It's OK to point out socioeconomic features in addition to technical ones.

 * Try to imagine the implications of these use cases on society.